xyproto/tinyxxd/README.md

 `make test` can be used to run simple tests, and `python bench.py` can run additional tests while benchmarking.

-`tinyxxd` also builds on macOS and Windows, but it has not been tested on those platforms yet.
+`tinyxxd` also builds on macOS and Windows, but it has not been properly tested on those platforms yet.

 ## Benchmarking